THIS DATE IN HISTORY: Nov. 20

 After four seasons at Boston Arena (now Matthews Arena), the Bruins, then wearing brown and gold, make their debut at the Garden.
 A crowd estimated at 16,000 goes home disappointed when the Bruins lose 1-0 to the Montreal Canadiens.

-But the real star of the night, according to the Boston Globe's John J. Hallahan, is the Garden itself.
+But the real star of the night, according to the Boston Globe's John J. Hallahan, is the new Garden itself.

 "While the surroundings were new to the spectators they found it easy to locate their seats … As an ice palace -- a place where hockey is to be played -- nothing is to be lacking," Hallahan writes.